shotstack/shotstack-sdk-php/README.md

 ```
 ## Inspecting Media

 The SDK `probe` endpoint can be used to inspect media hosted online.
-Simply pass the URL an asset to inspect.
+Simply pass the URL of an asset to inspect.
 ### Probe Example

 The example below inspects (probes) a video hosted on GitHub and returns metadata about the file.